Modular forms from Noether-Lefschetz theory: Introduction

 lies in the finite-dimensional subspace of modular forms:

-Here, $e(V^\vee)$ is the Euler class of the (dual) tautological bundle of p-planes. \end{thm} This paper uses Theorem \ref{km} to enumerate smooth rational curves on certain elliptically fibered varieties $X\to Y$.
-We give a general formula which applies Weierstrass fibrations over hypersurfaces in projective space.
+Here $e(V^\vee)$ is the Euler class of the dual tautological bundle of p-planes.
+See Remark \ref{just} for a justification of the level group $SL_2(\Z)$. \end{thm} Theorem \ref{km} will be used to enumerate smooth rational curves on certain elliptically fibered varieties $X\to Y$.
+We give a general formula which applies to Weierstrass fibrations over hypersurfaces in projective space.
 The answers are honest counts, not virtual integrals, and are expressed in terms of $q$-expansions of modular forms.\\\\ All period domains $D$ for smooth projective surfaces with positive geometric genus admit smooth proper fibrations

 The Noether-Lefschetz loci in $D$ are the pre-images of special sub-symmetric spaces of $\R$-codimension $p$.
 This provides a valuable link between moduli theory and the cohomology of locally symmetric spaces.
-We expect the ideas developed in this paper to compute algebraic curve counts on a broad class of varieties. \\\\ Let $Y\subset \P^{m+1}$ be a smooth hypersurface of degree $d$ and dimension $m\geq 2$.
+We expect the ideas developed in this paper to compute algebraic curve counts on a broad class of varieties.
+The results are consistent with general conjectures in\cite{oberpix} for elliptic fibrations. \\\\ Let $Y\subset \P^{m+1}$ be a smooth hypersurface of degree $d$ and dimension $m\geq 2$.
 For an ample line bundle $\L= \O_Y(k)$, a Weierstrass fibration over $Y$ is a hypersurface

 cut out by a global Weierstrass equation (see Section \ref{ellipticsection} for details).
 For general choice of coefficients, $X$ is smooth of dimension $m+1$, and the morphism $\pi:X\to Y$ is flat with generic fiber of genus one.
-Since $\pi$ admits a section $i:Y\to X$, the generic fiber is actually an elliptic curve.\\\\ The second homology group of $X$ is given by
+Since $\pi$ admits a section $i:Y\to X$, the generic fiber is actually an {\it elliptic} curve.\\\\ The second homology group of $X$ is given by

 where $\ell$ is the line class on $Y$ pushed forward via $i$, and $f$ is the class of a fiber.
-We begin by posing the following naive question: \begin{question} How many smooth rational curves are there on $X$ in the homology class $\ell+ nf$? \end{question} The deformation theory of curves on $X$ allows us to estimate when this question has a finite answer.
-First order deformations of $C\subset X$ are parametrized by $H^0(C, N_{C/X})$, and the obstruction to lifting a deformation to all orders lies in $H^1(C,N_{C/X})$.
-Hence, the dimension of the moduli space of curves in $X$ is bounded below by a sheaf theoretic Euler characteristic, which can be computed topologically using the Hirzebruch-Riemann-Roch formula:
+We begin by posing the naive: \begin{question} How many smooth rational curves are there on $X$ in the homology class $\ell+ nf$? \end{question} The deformation theory of curves $C\subset X$ allows us to estimate when this question has a finite answer.
+The expected dimension of the moduli space of curves in $X$ is given by the Hirzebruch-Riemann-Roch formula: